• Skip to main content

 • ×

-This easy recipe for Chicken Salad with Cranberries and Pecans is a unique and delicious twist on classic homemade chicken salad with a creamy mayonnaise-based dressing and crunchy bits of celery.
+This easy recipe for Chicken Salad with Cranberries and Pecans is a unique and delicious twist on classic homemade chicken salad.
+It also features a creamy mayonnaise-based dressing and crunchy celery bits.

 Like my popular Wild Rice Chicken Salad with Cranberries, the addition of sweet-tart dried cranberries and buttery roasted pecans brings extra flavor, beautiful color, and amazing texture to the party.

-Add in the convenience and time saved by using a purchased rotisserie chicken, and you have the best and easiest chicken salad you have ever tasted.
+Add in the convenience and time saved by using a purchased rotisserie chicken, and you have the best and easiest chicken salad you have ever made.

-Always a popular choice at baby and bridal showers or ladies’ luncheons, cranberry pecan chicken salad can be served on lettuce cups or piled high on a croissant.
-It’s also good on crusty sourdough bread for finger sandwiches or on Hawaiian rolls to make sliders.
+• Cranberry pecan chicken salad is versatile and always popular at baby and bridal showers or ladies’ luncheons.
+It can be served in lettuce cups or piled high on a croissant.
+It’s also great for making sliders on crusty sourdough bread for finger sandwiches or Hawaiian rolls.

-Finally, if you are looking for a light dinner entree, add a few scoops of chicken salad with cranberries and pecans to a bowl of chopped lettuce, shredded carrots, chopped tomatoes, and sliced cucumbers for a flavorful main dish salad.
+• It’s also perfect for a light dinner entree.
+For a flavorful main dish salad, add a few scoops of chicken salad with cranberries and pecans to a bowl of chopped lettuce, shredded carrots, chopped tomatoes, and sliced cucumbers.

 Jump to: